aarondfrancis/sidecar/README.md

 > Read the full docs at [hammerstone.dev/sidecar/docs](https://hammerstone.dev/sidecar/docs/main/overview).

-## 🚨 This package is still under development, please open issues for anything you run into.
-We will tag a release in the next few days! 🚨
+This package is still under development, please open issues for anything you run into.

 ## What Sidecar Does